Electricity charges in land lease communities

 Late fees

-If you have a site agreement pursuant to the Residential (Land Lease) Communities Act 2013 the operator can charge you a fee for a late or dishonoured payment.
+If you have a site agreement under the Residential (Land Lease) Communities Act 2013 the operator can charge you a fee for a late or dishonoured payment.
 This fee cannot be more than the fee that the operator or third party supplier can charge as a retailer or exempt seller.
+If you have informed the operator or third party supplier that you are experiencing payment difficulties then they cannot charge you a late fee.
+They are required to offer you a payment plan and provide you with a copy of their hardship policy.

 Exempt seller